mcorino/firm/README.md

 FIRM is a Ruby library providing output format independent object (de-)serialization support.

-By default (de-)serializing Ruby object to(from) JSON and YAML is supported.
+Out of the box (de-)serializing Ruby objects to(from) JSON and YAML is supported without any additional dependencies.
+When the `nokogiri` gem is installed XML (de-)serializing will also be available.

 ## FIRM licence